qutip/qutip-tutorials/tutorials-v5/pulse-level-circuit-simulation/qip-customize-device.md

     def get_control(self, label):
         """
         The mandatory method.
-It Returns a pair of Qobj and int representing the control Hamiltonian and the target qubit.
+It returns a pair of Qobj and int representing the control Hamiltonian and the target qubit.
         """
         return self.controls[label]

     def get_control_labels(self):
         """
-        It returns all the labels of availble controls.
+        It returns all the labels of available controls.
         """
         return self.controls.keys()